-□ Final paper (60%) Due December 7 by 5:00 p.m.
+□ Final paper (60%) Due by December 6 by 5:00 p.m.

 The final paper will be the first portion of your senior comps.
 We expect that it will be 15-20 pages.
-It will include your research question and sub-questions, a structured literature review, a background section if you have one; your methodology, and any instruments or data sets you will be using for your data analysis and collection; and your work plan and timeline for the Spring semester.
+It will include your research question and sub-questions; a structured literature review; a background section; your methodology; any instruments or data sets you will be using for your data analysis and collection; and your work plan and timeline for the Winter Break and Spring semester.